NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 # Noncommutative Gröbner Basis {#NCGB}

 The package `NCGBX` provides an implementation of a noncommutative Gröbner Basis algorithm.
+It is a Mathematica only replacement to the C++ `NCGB` which is still provided with this distribution.
 Gröbner Basis are useful in the study of algebraic relations.

-In order to load `NCGB` one types:
+In order to load `NCGBX` one types:

 	<< NC`
 	<< NCAlgebra`